mrandybutcher/omnivisidrawturbo/README.md

 * [ ] Abstract mousedown to detect clicks and ready for touch support
 * [ ] Dig into performance a bit once reselect done
 * [ ] Less OMG UI
+* [ ] Fix the jankiness after comitting a transform and waiting for it to come back from server
+* [ ] Configure redux-dev-tools in code to omit mousemove actions
+* [ ] Configure redux-dev-tools to omit unpersisted persistent actions
+* [ ] Maybe migrate the persistence to redux middleware?
+* [ ] Have another go at yarn workspaces to share code between client/server
+* [ ] Get a VM with more ram to run the server
+* [ ] Get the server to auto-restart

 # Deployment
 * [ ] Setup CI